 Policy Pros

-This updated guide covers mandatory policy requirements, new policies driven by the Employment Rights Bill 2025, and a practical review checklist for HR managers and business owners.
+This updated guide covers mandatory policy requirements, the new and revised policies driven by employment law reform, the AI governance framework every employer now needs, and a practical review checklist for HR managers and business owners.

 Mandatory Policies Under Current UK Law